First, you can go by wall color.

 Notice in this picture how fresh white accents are used to punctuate and break up the brightness of the orange color to keep it from being overwhelmingly bold and in your face.
 The use of the color white is carried over to the chairs on the right, which feature a black print that contrasts well with the vivid orange hue.

 In keeping with the springy theme, the black print is of flowers.
 The wall and its vivacious color are the focal points of this room.
 Quietly elegant accessories in a palette of muted colors offset the brightness of the orange.

 Warm brown tones found in solid colored lamp shades and a richly upholstered sofa are judiciously and wisely used to pull this room together in all of its delightfully eclectic glory.

 Transitional Living Room Style with Multicolored Walls

-A multicolored wall is an opportunity within itself to bathe an ordinary room in copious amounts of beautiful color.
-The liberal use of color livens up living room spaces and creates sizeable impact.
+A multicolored wall is an opportunity within itself to bathe an ordinary room in copious amounts of beautiful colors.
+The liberal use of color livens up living room spaces and creates a sizeable impact.